ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   }

   Executes the loop contents block over each item in the list, assigning the loop_var to each item in sequence.
+The loop_var will be a copy so assigning to it will not mutate the list.

   The block does not introduce a new scope, so that variable assignments inside the loop will be visible once the loop terminates.